sybrenjansen/mpire/docs/usage/map.rst

      'working_time_mean': '0:00:01.245',
      'working_time_std': '0:00:00.117',
      'working_ratio': 0.8561601182661567,
+     'exit_time': ['0:00:00', '0:00:00', '0:00:00', '0:00:00']
+     'exit_time_mean': '0:00:00',
+     'exit_time_std': '0:00:00',
+     'exit_ratio': 0.0,
      'top_5_max_task_durations': ['0:00:00.099', '0:00:00.098', '0:00:00.097', '0:00:00.096',
                                   '0:00:00.095'],
      'top_5_max_task_args': ['Arg 0: 99', 'Arg 0: 98', 'Arg 0: 97', 'Arg 0: 96', 'Arg 0: 95']}

-We specified 4 workers, so there are 4 entries in the ``n_completed_tasks``, ``start_up_time``, ``waiting_time``, and
+We specified 4 workers, so there are 4 entries in the ``n_completed_tasks``, ``start_up_time``, ``init_time``,
-``working_time`` containers.
-They show per worker the number of completed tasks, the total start up time, the total waiting time (waiting for new tasks), and total working time, respectively.
+``waiting_time``, ``working_time``, and ``exit_time`` containers.
+They show per worker the number of completed tasks, the total start up time, the total time spend on the ``worker_init`` function, the total time waiting for new tasks, total time spend on main function, and the total time spend on the ``worker_exit`` function, respectively.
 The insights also contain mean, standard deviation, and ratio of the tracked time.
 The ratio is the time for that part divided by the total time.
 In general, the higher the working ratio the more efficient your multiprocessing setup is.
 Of course, your setup might still not be optimal because the task itself is inefficient, but timing that is beyond the scope of MPIRE.

 Additionally, the insights keep track of the top 5 tasks that took the longest to run.
 The data is split up in two
 containers: one for the duration and one for the arguments that were passed on to the task function.
 Both are sorted